49th TRIENNIAL MEETING

 The mother of three, she lives in Round Top, Texas with her husband and youngest daughter.

-The Reverend Terry Pierce is an Episcopal Priest in the Diocese of Texas where she is a member of the Diocesan Commission on Recovery Ministries and the Clergy Wellness Taskforce.
+The Rev. Terry Pierce is an Episcopal Priest in the Diocese of Texas where she is a member of the Diocesan Commission on Recovery Ministries and the Clergy Wellness Taskforce.
 Terry has been active in twelve-step Recovery programs for more than twenty-years.
 Terry is the vicar of St James’ Episcopal Church in Taylor, Texas.
 She graduated from Seminary of the Southwest in May 2014 with a Master’s Degree in Spiritual Formation and from the Iona School for Ministry in June 2014.

 Patti Joy Posan